crpytoscooby/kadamvivah/README.md

 The application includes sample profiles in `src/data/mock-profiles.json`:

 - 6 sample profiles with diverse backgrounds
-- Realistic Marathi names and locations
+- Realistic Maratha names and locations
 - Various education levels and occupations
 - Family details and bios